SECRET-GUEST/tsp-solver/README.md

 # L-BFGS-B

+There are 4 scripts, 2 using the google API to solve the TSP on google map, one with visual and the other faster with the answer in the terminal.

 The L-BFGS-B algorithm is an optimization method used for solving nonlinear optimization problems with bound constraints.
 It is a variant of the Limited-memory Broyden–Fletcher–Goldfarb–Shanno (L-BFGS) algorithm, which itself is a memory-efficient version of the Broyden–Fletcher–Goldfarb–Shanno (BFGS) algorithm.
 The BFGS algorithm is a popular Quasi-Newton optimization method used for finding local minima of smooth functions.

 The L-BFGS-B algorithm is particularly useful when the number of variables in the optimization problem is large, and when some of the variables have constraints on their possible values.
 It approximates the inverse Hessian matrix using a limited amount of computer memory, which makes it more efficient for large-scale optimization problems.